godaddy/asherah/docs/Internals.md

                            BiFunction<CryptoKey, Instant, T> actionWithDecryptedKey);
 }
 ```

-An in-depth explanation of the Key Management Service is available [here](KeyManagementService.md)
+Detailed information about the  Key Management Service can be found [here](KeyManagementService.md)